rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

    Avenue de la Gare      G    Main town shopping street
   ====================== ==== ==================================================

-Three objectives are guiding his eventual choice:
+Three objectives are guiding his choice:
       1. minimize the yearly costs induced by the moving,
       2. maximize the future turnover of the SME,
       3. maximize the new working conditions.